johndarrel/hide-my-wp/readme.txt

 * Update - Compatibility with WP 6.1
 * Update - Remove the noredirect param if the redirect is fixed
 * Update - Update the verification of the XML and TXT URI
-* Update - Get the corect login URL when backend URL is different from frontend URL
+* Update - Get the correct login URL when backend URL is different from frontend URL
 * Update - Add the Whitelabel IP option in Security Level and allow the Whitelabel IP addresses to pass login recaptcha and hidden URLs
 * Fixed - Allow self access to hidden paths to avoid cron errors on backup/migration plugins
 * Fixed - White screen on iphone > safari when disable inspect element option is on